Solving the Poisson equation using coupled Markov chains: Theoretical results

 We next demonstrate that the approximation in Definition~\ref{def:unbiased-estimator} is indeed unbiased and has finite $p$th moments under suitable conditions.
 The proof of Theorem~\ref{thm:ub-simple} is an application of Theorem~\ref{thm:fishy-estimator} and its statement can be compared with \citet[Theorem~1]{middleton2020unbiased}, which treats the case $p=2$, for which we essentially arrive at the same condition for $\kappa$ and $m$.
 The lack-of-bias condition here is less demanding, and we deduce finiteness of higher moments of $H$ for $m$ sufficiently large.

-In Propositions~\ref{prop:bound-L-k}--\ref{prop:lag-average-transference} we establish that the properties obtained for $H$ may be deduced also for averages of lagged and offset estimators that are used in practice following \citet{joa2020}.
-We use such unbiased estimators as part of the proposed asymptotic variance estimator SUAVE of Section \ref{subsec:unbiasedavar}.
-Finally, in Proposition~\ref{prop:subsample} we show that subsampled estimators are also unbiased and have finite $p$th moments under the same conditions, because subsampling is an important aspect of SUAVE that controls its computational cost.
+In Propositions~\ref{prop:bound-L-k}--\ref{prop:lag-average-transference} we establish that the properties obtained for $H$ may be deduced also for averages of lagged and offset estimators, in Definition~\ref{def:lagged-offset}, that are used in practice.
+Finally, in Proposition~\ref{prop:subsample} we show that subsampled estimators are also unbiased and have finite $p$th moments under the same conditions.
+Subsampling is an important aspect of the proposed asymptotic variance estimator (UPAVE, Section \ref{subsec:unbiasedavar}).
+In this section we use $\mu$ as notation for a possible initial distribution of a chain evolving according to $P$.
+Later on this initial distribution will be set to either the user-specified distribution $\pi_0$ or to the distribution $\pi_k = \pi_0 P^k$ for some integer $k$.